aigor/rx-presentation/README.md

 [![Build Status](https://travis-ci.org/aigor/rx-presentation.svg?branch=master)](https://travis-ci.org/aigor/rx-presentation)

-This repo is a home for small presentation about RxJava, which was given on [JEEConf 2016](http://jeeconf.com).
+This repo is a home for small presentation about RxJava, which was given on [JEEConf 2016](http://jeeconf.com) and [JavaDay Kyiv 2016](http://javaday.org.ua/kyiv/).
 It contains slides, presented code samples, and some useful links.
 Presentation description is [here](http://jeeconf.com/program/rxjava-applied-consise-examples-where-it-shines/).

 #### [Presentation slides are here, on Slideshare](http://www.slideshare.net/neposuda/rxjava-applied).